Aryan-Techie/argon/help/secure-deployment.md

 1. **Site Key** (public, used in HTML): `6LdAKBIrAAAAAF4SNl1J9SXs628e0PxCAMvKwH7_`
 2. **Secret Key** (private, used server-side only): `6LdAKBIrAAAAAO86eI3ZlDM2LDdyd88uHNzGsa9G`
+3. **reCAPTCHA Type**: v2 Checkbox ("I'm not a robot")

 Remember to:
 - Only use the site key in client-side code (HTML)
 - Only use the secret key in server-side code (never in JavaScript that runs in the browser)
 - Implement server-side verification of reCAPTCHA tokens
 - Test your reCAPTCHA implementation in both development and production environments
+- Add all domains where your form will be used to the reCAPTCHA admin settings

 ## Conclusion